In Loving Memory of Ellen Leonard

-The Ellen Leonard memorial fund will be used to purchase a portrait of Ellen painted by a local artist, and to install a carved stone in our Earth Clock on the land.
+The Ellen Leonard memorial fund will be used to purchase a portrait of Ellen painted by a local artist, and to install a carved stone in our Earth Calendar on the land.
 Our fundraising goal to cover all costs is approximately $2,750.
-After costs are met, any additional donations received will be invested into ATN's low-income and BIPOC summer camp scholarship fund.
+After costs are met, any additional donations received will be invested into ATN's Summer Camp Scholarship Fund.

 If you're interested in helping us move the stone into place, please get in touch!
 We need lots of hands!

 Below is a mock up of the design.

 Dorothy Tod wrote the following obituary of Ellen published in the Times Argus on January 7, 2023.

 How we will miss you, your warm beautiful smile, your strong incredible grace.
 Let me count the ways: musician, teacher, mentor, performer, collaborator, dancer, community organizer, leader, adventurer, dreamer, quester, mother, sister, aunt, niece, cousin, and friend.
 November 29, 2022, Ellen Gilbert Leonard 61, passed peacefully in her East Montpelier, VT home, held by her family and friends in a nest of love and song.